After The Event Insurance (ATE)

 This can also be known as a “no win no fee” agreement.
 This entails the solicitor agreeing with their client that if the case is unsuccessful, the solicitor will not recover from the client any legal costs for the work done.
 However, disbursements (see below) may need to be paid.
 Insurance is taken out to cover these costs.
 If the claim is successful, the other party is liable to contribute to case costs and we guarantee that you will keep 75% of the compensation awarded to you.

 The solicitor’s VAT and other expenses such as court fees and medical report fees necessary to run and prove the legal case.

 Financial compensation for injury or loss.

-General damages is money paid to you to compensate for pain, suffering and loss of amenity.
+General damages are money paid to you to compensate for pain, suffering, and loss of amenity.

 If the person who was at fault admits liability, it is possible to obtain an interim hearing payment on account of the damages that you may be awarded.
 This payment may include loss of earnings or medical treatment costs.

 Where an individual is bringing a claim for compensation, court proceedings must normally be commenced within 3 years of the date of the accident, failing which the claimant will lose the right to bring his or her claim forward.
 If the fault of the other party can be proved, the injured party may be entitled to claim for compensation from that party.

 There is a limitation period for bringing a claim to the court.
 Time runs from the date of the accident happened, or the onset date of a disease.

 If an accident or disease has resulted in a loss of earnings it may be possible to recover these costs.